1. State of the Restructuring Market

 2.6 Specific Statutory Restructuring and Insolvency Regimes

 The general insolvency regime applies to all French companies.
-However, some specific provisions apply to regulated sectors, such as banking and insurance activities, in order to ensure the protection of customers and to prevent systematic effects.
+However, some specific provisions apply to regulated sectors, such as banking and insurance, in order to ensure the protection of customers and to prevent systematic effects.

 In addition, Decree No 2015-1160 of 17 September 2015 and three Ministerial Ordinances of 11 September 2015 transposing the provisions of the ordinance on the recovery plan, the resolution plan and the criterion to assess the solvency of an institution or a group were published on 20 September 2015, mainly to transpose the BRRD in France.